The 15 Best Cutting Boards for Home Cooks, According to a Food Editor

 The Best Plastic Cutting Board

 If the price and upkeep of wood isn’t a fit, but you want to avoid plastic for environmental reasons, Material’s reBoard cutting board is the ultimate in eco-friendly.
-Instead of virgin plastic, it’s made from a BPA-free combination of recycled plastic scraps and renewable sugarcane, so it’s not just a workhorse, it’s a sustainable workhorse.
-The lightweight material is soft on your knives and dishwasher-safe, plus it comes in four stain-resistant ’70s-chic, beachy colors (Deep, Sand, Coral and Tide).
+Instead of virgin plastic, it’s made from a BPA-free combination of recycled plastic scraps and renewable sugarcane—it’s not just a workhorse, it’s a sustainable workhorse.
+The lightweight material is surprisingly soft on your knives (plus dishwasher-safe), and it comes in six stain-resistant ’70s-chic colors (like mustard yellow and muted orange).
 We’re stocking up with a few for every meat, veggie and seafood task.

 - Made from sustainable materials